This degree is ideal for anyone fascinated by the civilizations, cultures, and ideas that shaped the ancient world.

-The complete major requirement—totaling 33 credits—is as follows.
+The online component of this program includes various courses.
 Click on the course titles for more information on credits, requirements and course contents.

 This course presents a chronological survey of ancient Greek history and culture beginning with the Bronze Age palace states of Crete and Mycenae, the emergence of Greek city states such as Athens and Sparta, Greek colonies, the origins of democracy, and the Persian Wars.
 Students learn to evaluate the diverse literary and archaeological sources of Greek history and their relationship to legend and poetry.
 This course meets the Bachelor of Arts degree requirements and complements other courses in ancient Mediterranean history.